Gradient penalty from a maximum margin perspective: Experiments

 Following our analysis and discussion in the previous sections, we hypothesized that $L^1$ margins, corresponding to a $L^\infty$ gradient norm penalty, would perform better than $L^2$ margins ($L^2$ gradient norm penalty).
 As far as we know, researchers have not yet tried using a $L^\infty$ gradient norm penalty in GANs.
 In addition, we showed that it would be more sensible to penalize violations of $||\nabla f(x)||_q \leq 1$ rather than $||\nabla f(x)||_q \approx 1$.

-To test these hypotheses, we ran experiments on CIFAR-10 \citep{krizhevsky2009learning} using HingeGAN ($F(z)=-\max(0,1-z)$) and WGAN ($F(z)=z$) loss functions with $L^1$, $L^2$, $L^\infty$ gradient norm penalties.
+To test these hypotheses, we ran experiments on CIFAR-10 (a dataset of 60k images from 10 categories) \citep{krizhevsky2009learning} using HingeGAN ($L(z)=\max(0,1-z)$) and WGAN ($L(z)=z$) loss functions with $L^1$, $L^2$, $L^\infty$ gradient norm penalties.
 We enforce either $||\nabla f(x)||_q \approx 1$ using Least Squares (LS) $(g(z)=(z-1)^2)$ or $||\nabla f(x)||_q \leq 1$ using Hinge $(g(z)=\max(0,z-1))$.
-We used the ADAM optimizer \citep{Adam} with $\beta=(.5,.99)$ and a DCGAN architecture \citep{DCGAN}.
+We used the standard hyperparameters: a learning rate (lr) of .0002, a batch size of 32, and the ADAM optimizer \citep{Adam} with parameters $(\alpha_1, \alpha_2)= (.50, .999)$ We used a DCGAN architecture \citep{DCGAN}.
 As per convention, we report the Fréchet Inception Distance (FID) \citep{heusel2017gans}; lower values correspond to better generated outputs (higher quality and diversity).
+As per convention, all 50k images from the training part of the dataset were used for training and to calculate the FID.
 We ran all experiments using seed 1 and with gradient penalty $\lambda=20$.
 Details on the architectures are in the Appendix.
+All models were trained using a single GPU.
 Code is available on \em https://github.com/AlexiaJM/MaximumMarginGANs\em.
 The results are shown in Table~\ref{tab:1}.

 Due to space constraint, we only show the previously stated experiments in Table~\ref{tab:1}.
 However, we also ran additional experiments on CIFAR-10 with 1) Relativistic paired and average HingeGAN, 2) $\beta=(0,.90)$, 3) the standard CNN architecture from \citet{miyato2018spectral}.
 Furthermore, we ran experiments on CAT \citep{cat} with 1) Standard CNN (in 32x32), and 2) DCGAN (in 64x64).
 These experiments correspond to Table~\ref{tab:2},~\ref{tab:3},~\ref{tab:4},~\ref{tab:5}, and~\ref{tab:6} from the appendix.